vanyle/vectarine/docs/user-manual.md

 ### Using Coord

-> TLDR; Coordinates are like vectors with a unit.
+> ℹ️ TLDR; Coordinates are like vectors with a unit.

 Drawing with `Vec` is convenient, however, often, you want to draw squares, or shapes where the width to height ratio needs to say constant.
 When using `Vec`, this means manually multiplying your position by `screen_height/screen_width` to normalize everything.